 - complement aspirations in the Community Empowerment (Scotland) Act 2015 to give communities more powers to achieve their own ambitions

 - help deliver the Public Sector Equality Duty by advancing equality of opportunity and fostering good relations between different groups

-We support and promote PB nationally through our Community Choices Fund.
-The Fund is delivered in partnership with local authorities, communities and third sector organisations, and is implemented across policy areas including policing, health and social care, transport, and education.
+Since 2014, we supported and promoted PB nationally through our Community Choices Fund.
+The fund was delivered in partnership with local authorities, communities and third sector organisations, and implemented across policy areas from policing to health and social care, transport and education.